mem0ai/mem0/README.md

 ## Documentation

 For detailed usage instructions and API reference, visit our documentation at [docs.mem0.ai](https://docs.mem0.ai).
+Here, you can find more information on both the open-source version and the hosted [Mem0 Platform](https://app.mem0.ai).

 ## Advanced Usage